 The Galleria Nazionale was founded by Maria Louise Duchess of Parma in the early 19th century to publicly display the state collections of art of the duchy.

-Today, the museum’s permanent exhibition features over 700 pieces – sculptures, architectural decorations, drawings, and paintings – dating from the Middle Ages to the 20th century.
+Today, the museum’s permanent exhibition features over 700 pieces – paintings, drawings, sculptures, architectural decorations, and objects of applied arts – dating from the Middle Ages to the 20th century.

 Notable pieces on view include works by Benedetto Antelami, Agnolo Gaddi, Fra Angelico, Sandro Botticelli, Giulio Romano, Correggio, Parmigianino, Leonardo da Vinci, Hans Holbein the Younger, El Greco, Antony van Dick, Guercino, Canaletto, Giovanbattista Tiepolo, and Antonio Canova.

 The Head of a Woman (also known in Italian as La Scapigliata, meaning lady of the disheveled hair in Italian) painting by Leonardo da Vinci is arguably the most famous artwork on display at the Galleria Nazionale.